dan-rigdon-bel/DirectoryWatcherTouch/README.md

 Installation / Configuration
 ----------------------------
 1. Clone or download this repository to your Mac running OSX.
-Place it in a convenient location such as Development/Repositories/DirectoryWatcherTouch or similar.
+Place it in a convenient location such as _Development/Repositories/DirectoryWatcherTouch_ or similar.
-2. Build the native, static libDirectoryWatcher.a library.
-Open a terminal window and navigate to the DirectoryWatcherTouch/DirectoryWatcherNative/DirectoryWatcher folder.
-(This folder contains a bash shell script for building the native library for the simulator, armv7 and armv7s.
-These three architectures are bundled into single FAT binary using the lipo tool*)  Simply run the following command at the prompt:
+2. Build the native, static _libDirectoryWatcher.a_ library.
+Open a terminal window and navigate to the _DirectoryWatcherTouch/DirectoryWatcherNative/DirectoryWatcher_ folder.
+(This folder contains a bash shell script for building the native library for the _iphonesimulator_, _armv7_ and _armv7s_.
+These three architectures are bundled into single FAT binary using the lipo tool - see note below)  Simply run the following command at the prompt:

 	sudo ./build_mobile.sh

-3. Once the static library has successfully built, you need to point the .NET binding project (DirectoryWatcherTouch) to the correct location.
-In Xamarin Studio or Visual Studio, ppen the DirectoryWatcherTouch Solution in the DirectoryWatcherTouch/DirectoryWatcherTouch folder.
-The link to libDirectoryWatcher.a will be broken.
-Reference this file into the project.
+3. Once the static library has successfully built, you need to point the .NET binding project (_DirectoryWatcherTouch_) to the correct location.
+In [Xamarin Studio](http://xamarin.com/studio) or [Visual Studio](http://msdn.microsoft.com/vstudio), open the _DirectoryWatcherTouch_ Solution contained in the _DirectoryWatcherTouch/DirectoryWatcherTouch_ folder.
+The link to _libDirectoryWatcher.a_ may be broken and you will have to re-reference this file into the project.
-4. Clean and Build the DirectoryWatcherTouch project.
-The resulting DirectoryWatcherTouch.dll that can be referenced into your project.
+4. Clean and Build the _DirectoryWatcherTouch_ project.
+The resulting _DirectoryWatcherTouch.dll_ that can be referenced into your project.

 Usage
 ----------------------------